onkbear/backpack-nested-crud/README.md

     }
 ```

-If you created view files with exace same name in `resources/views/vendor/backpack/nested_crud` folder, it will override.
+If you created view files with exact same name in `resources/views/vendor/backpack/nested_crud` folder, it will override.